maalcantar/eLBP-prevents-dysbiosis-16s-analysis/README.md

   * Directory where all files created with QIIME 2 (i.e., qza and qzv files) will be written

-16S rDNA sequencing data is not included in this repository due to their large file sizes; however, all data is deposited at:
+16S rDNA sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject PRJNA803721.
 Some other large files (e.g., Blactam-paired-end-demux_ds1.qza; >7GB) could not be included and can be produced by running the code found in this repository.

 ### figures